The Ultimate GTM Checklist: B2B SaaS Edition

 Marketing Flywheel Model

-To level up your go-to-market strategy, switch your traditional marketing funnel to the marketing flywheel.
+Switch your traditional marketing funnel to the marketing flywheel to level up your go-to-market strategy.
 The marketing flywheel model displays a continuous loop of three key steps.
-Done correctly, this three-step process results in a growth-based customer experience.
+This three-step process will result in a growth-based customer experience if done correctly.

-The three steps include ‘delight’, ‘engage, and ‘attract’.
+The three steps include ‘delight’, ‘engage’, and ‘attract‘.
 Attract refers to offering your customers genuine value.
-This step helps you with generating inbound leads.
+This step helps you generate inbound leads.

-Next, engaging your target audience means that you create a perpetual relationship with the customer by providing them with education, solutions, and personalized customer service.
+Next, engaging your target audience means creating a perpetual relationship with the customer by providing them with education, solutions, and personalized customer service.

-Lastly, delighting your customers is all about creating a positive experience for them.
-Implemented in your go-to-market strategy, these three steps can work together to elevate consumers’ perception of your brand.
+Lastly, delighting your customers is about creating a positive experience for them.
+Implemented in your go-to-market strategy, these three steps can elevate consumers’ perception of your brand.

 go to market marketing flywheel